 Why we need the Good Business Charter

-The time is right for a ‘Good Business Charter’ to encourage responsible capitalism and to publicly acknowledge those companies who exhibit such behaviour.
-Our aim is to inspire as many businesses as possible to change their behaviour, where required, in order to sign up, which should in turn encourage wider good business practice.
+The time is right for a ‘Good Business Charter’ to encourage responsible business behaviour and to publicly acknowledge those organisations who exhibit such behaviour.
+Our aim is to inspire as many organisations as possible to change their behaviour, where required, in order to sign up, which should in turn encourage wider good business practice.
 To this end we have made the GBC simple, streamlined and free in the first year with very low annual costs thereafter.

 The Good Business Charter is a comprehensive and user friendly way for organisations to help show they care and for the rest of us to spend our money ethically.